How do I register?

 What will we eat for meals?

 If your group is attending the summer City Serve program, CROSS will provide three meals a day from Monday-Thursday, and a large breakfast on Friday morning.
-Continental breakfast every morning includes cereal, bagels, sausage links or French toast, yogurt, granola bars, oatmeal, fruit, donuts, orange juice, coffee, and milk.
+Continental breakfast every morning includes cereal, bagels, sausage links, yogurt, granola bars, oatmeal, fruit, eggs, orange juice, coffee, and milk.
 Groups will pack a bagged lunch before leaving for ministry sites every morning, which includes a sandwich, chips, an apple, carrots, and a cookie.
-On Monday evenings, each group eats dinner at the home of a MPPC member’s home.
+On Wednesday evenings, each group has the option dinner at the home of a MPPC member’s home.
 These host dinners provide an awesome opportunity for fellowship and allow groups to share about their experiences in Charlotte with the MPPC community.
-On Tuesday-Thursday nights, groups eat together on campus at MPPC, and dinner is prepared by the MPPC chef: enchiladas and taco salad on Tuesday night, BBQ chicken and veggies on Wednesday night, and spaghetti and salad bar on Thursday night.
+On all other evenings, groups eat together on campus at MPPC, and dinner is prepared by the MPPC chef: enchiladas and taco salad on Tuesday night, BBQ chicken and veggies on Wednesday night, and spaghetti and salad bar on Thursday night.
 Each participant will receive a CROSS water bottle as well.

-If your group is attending an Urban Rebuild week, CROSS will provide three total meals – items for one continental breakfast (listed above), items for one bagged lunch (listed above), and either pizza or a gift card for one dinner.
+If your group is attending a college Alternative Break program, CROSS will provide three total meals – items for one continental breakfast (listed above), items for one bagged lunch (listed above), and either pizza or a gift card for one dinner.

 What do we need to bring?

 •At least one pair of long pants (required for some ministry partners)